Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 #### Steps for nginx

 For nginx we need to add 2 entries to proper "location" section in configuration
 file: "auth_basic" and "auth_basic_user_file".
-THe .htpasswd file is located under /etc/nginx/conf.d/.htpasswd in this case:
+The .htpasswd file is located under /etc/nginx/conf.d/.htpasswd in this case:

 {% highlight nginx %}